nv-morpheus/Morpheus/README.md

 Full documentation (including a quick start guide, a developer/user guide, and API documentation) is available online at [https://docs.nvidia.com/morpheus/](https://docs.nvidia.com/morpheus/).

 ## Getting Started with Morpheus
-The instructions below provide guidelines on how to get started with the pre-built Docker container, build the Morpheus Docker contianer yourself, or build Morpheus from source.
+The instructions below provide guidelines on how to get started with the pre-built Docker container, build the Morpheus Docker container yourself, or build Morpheus from source.

 ### Prerequisites